Connecting Creatives. Convening Communities. Celebrating Cultures.

 - Attend QAIC events when and where required.

-The Senior Officer for Programs is thoroughly committed to Qatar America Institute for Culture’s mission.
+The Officer of Communications is thoroughly committed to Qatar America Institute for Culture’s mission.
 Specific requirements include:

 - At least 1–3 years of communications experience, preferably in art & culture nonprofits.